 About this WINE

 Nephew of the great Noël Verset, Franck Balthazar made his first vintage in 2002 and produces around 4,000 bottles.
-His smallholding (of just 4 hectares) is next to the ever-expanding Domaine Jean-Luc Colombo; his winery is directly behind his home in the heart of the village.
+His smallholding of just 4 hectares is next to the ever-expanding Colombo, the winery built directly behind his home in the heart of the village.
 He works with 100% whole-bunch, minimal sulphur and Ecocert (organic) accreditation, producing wines that are cool and well-measured.

 Côtes du Rhône